Get Free Seats (Applicable on all courses)

 • Distinguish the various technologies used in gas conditioning and processing and choose which most appropriate technique for different processes

-• Recognise different technical drawings, understand common and major processes of the natural gas plants and the gas market
+• Recognize different technical drawings, understand common and major processes of the natural gas plants and the gas market

 • Comprehensive understanding of the dynamics of the entire natural gas valuation, chain addition from wellhead and burner tip